 a.
 A user-adjustable thermostat connected to the building's mechanical heating system.
-The room or thermal zone controlled by the thermostat may not be regularly occupied by more than one person.1 e.
-Any other solution capable of affecting a PMV change of +0.5 within 15 minutes from activation, without changing PMV for other occupants.1
+The room or thermal zone controlled by the thermostat may not be regularly occupied by more than one person.

 - b.
-Electric parabolic space heater.1
+Electric parabolic space heater.

 - c.
-Electric heated chair or footwarmers.1
+Electric heated chair or footwarmers.

 - d.
-Blankets.
-Shared blankets that have been used are washed or disinfected at least weekly.1
+Blankets, which are washed at least weekly.